BillK181/KlinkatsisWedding/README.md

 - 🏙️ **City Pages** — Travel pages for nearby cities are generated dynamically from a list of templates, making it easy to add new cities.
 Each page includes images, descriptions, and links for trip planning, styled consistently with cities.css.

-- 💬 **Interactive Chatbot** — A friendly, keyword-based chatbot that recognizes logged-in guests and addresses them by name.
-It answers questions about the wedding, travel, and registry in real time.
-Its modular design allows for easy expansion with additional responses.
+- 🤖 **AI-Powered Chatbot** — A conversational assistant built with the OpenAI API (`gpt-4o`).
+The AI-Powered Chatbot on **BillandMarisa.com** recognizes logged-in guests, addresses them by name, and answers questions about travel, the registry, schedules, and wedding logistics.
+The chatbot’s logic lives in `weddingbot/`, where a lightweight wrapper function (`ask_gpt`) manages API calls and maintains chat history for personalized, natural responses.

 - 🔐 **Login System** — Simple name-based authentication with secure logout functionality, enabling personalized experiences for each guest and allowing the chatbot to tailor responses accordingly.